🦉

 Overview

-A stablecoin is a blockchain-based financial instrument designed to maintain a price-stable and fungible unit of account while functioning simultaneously as a medium of exchange, credit, and value storage.
+A stablecoin is a blockchain-based financial instrument designed to maintain a fungible, divisible, and price-stable unit of account while functioning simultaneously as a medium of exchange and credit, or as a store of value.
+Stablecoins are typically backed by and redeemable for underlying collateral, which provides the token with intrinsic value.

-• Blockchain-based means the stablecoin is issued on a blockchain network, enabling open transferability, faster settlement, lower friction, borderless access, onchain transparency, and immutable ledger records.
+• Blockchain-based means the stablecoin is issued on a distributed ledger network, enabling open transferability, near-instant settlement, low transaction fees, immutable records, and global accessibility.

 • Fungibility means each unit of the stablecoin is interchangeable with any other unit.